Bharathkasyap/Incident_Response/src/Queries.md

 <details>
 <summary><strong>21. 🦠 Malware Communication to C2 Server</strong></summary>

+**Sample Scenario**: After an alert from threat intel about a new C2 domain, internal logs reveal one endpoint attempting to reach that domain.
+The process responsible is a disguised dropper malware embedded in a recent download.

 **Who is Involved**: SOC Tier 2, Network Security, Threat Intelligence **Immediate Actions**: